 Chantrelle brings a wide range of skills to Hidden Alaska.
 She is our resident camp chef who could be employed in the finest restaurants in the world.
 But don’t let the fact that she can design a meal fit for royalty fool you–she is no slouch in navigating our bogs on a 4-wheeler, pulling maintenance on a generator, or packing a bull moose hind quarter back to camp–Chantrelle can do it all.
 Spend some time at our lodge with Chantrelle and you will leave happier, and healthier.

 Chantrelle packing out a fine bull on a lodge hunt in 2016.

 Joe is more than our resident air charter service pilot.
 Joe is an integral part of our team.
 Joe’s experience in Alaska dates back to the 90’s when Joe moved from Washington State to pursue his love of flying–bush flying.
 Joe’s skills in landing on snow covered slopes, or on narrow gravel bars are second to none.
 Because he also flies areal surveys for the Alaska Department of Fish and Game, his knowledge of wildlife is unmatched.
-Joe is always helping around camp to ensure each hunt goes smoothly.
 If you happen to book a spring bear hunt with us, make sure to prod Joe into telling his story of how God spared his life following his brown bear mauling.
 You will leave inspired and a better person after spending time with Joe.